Hire WILLOW to write your Departure Directions

 Session #2 (one hour)

-We further explore the areas that are important to you narrow down your desired options for goodbye rituals and ceremonies that align with your values and what will serve the people you leave behind.
+We further explore the areas that are important to you and narrow down your desired options for goodbye rituals and ceremonies that align with your values and what will serve the people you leave behind.
 We answer your questions, provide referrals, and identify any required research.
 Once the research is complete, we’ll present you with a first draft of your Departure Directions.

 Session #3 (one hour)